dgatf/msrc/README.md

 # ESC RPM telemetry to Smartport

-The Hobbywing ESC Platinum V3 has a digital output for the RPM but needs to be converted to Smartport protocol (FrSky).
-To send the RPM over the smartport I've made a converter with an Arduino Nano which also sends the battery voltage
+Any PWM signal from ESC or sensor can be sent to Smartport to get the head speed RPM of your RC heli (also suitable for drones or planes) on your receiver.
+Some ESCs have also a digital out that provides more accurate values, like the Hobbywing ESC Platinum V3.
+This values can be converted to Smartport protocol (FrSky) with an Arduino Nano

 ## ESC telemetry